privefl/jekyll-now-r-template/README.md

 ## Why should you care?

-I wanted something for creating my website, blog and posting on it, that
+I wanted something for creating my website, blogging and posting on it, that

 - was very simple to use,
 - didn't need any further installation (no Jekyll, Ruby or whatever),